 4) When receiving a new STN-SR from the SCC AS, the MSC Server performs re-registration towards the allocated ATCF (see clause 6.3.3.5.2).

 If the ATCF involves in the session made over IMS, the procedure of SCC AS providing C-MSISDN and ATU-STI to ATCF as specified in clause 6.3.1.7 of TS 23.237 [4] shall be applied.

-If STI-rSR is dynamic, the STI-rSR shall be provided to the UE.
+The dynamic STI-rSR shall be provided to the UE from the ATCF.
+It is left for stage 3 to decide on appropriate mean to provide the dynamic STI-rSR to the UE.

 6.3.3.5.2 Registration when ATCF involved